 The Capitol Hill Monitors is a club for scanner radio enthusiasts in Washington, D.C., Maryland, northern Virginia and lower Delaware.
-CHM sponsors tours and meetings throughout the year.
-The club's newsletter supplements other hobbyist publications such as Monitoring Times.
+CHM sponsors occasional tours and meetings.
+The club's newsletter supplements other hobbyist publications such as the former Monitoring Times.

 The Capitol Hill Monitor is the non-profit newsletter of the Capitol Hill Monitors.
 The newsletter keeps scanner enthusiasts abreast of local meetings, tours, frequency profiles and other topics of interest.

 This is a private list (your e-mail is safe from spam).
-The dues only cover mailing costs for people who wish to receive the newsletter by mail.
+The dues only cover mailing costs for people who are unable to receive the newsletter online.
 Ten mailed issues are $10.
-Kindly make checks payable to Alan Henney.
+There are no other fees or dues associated with CHM.

 Scan-DC is an electronic-mailing list dedicated to discussion of scanner radio-related topics in the Washington-Baltimore area.
 List members send messages to the MailMan software which distributes the messages to all list members.
 Members can receive the messages individually, or in a periodic digest which collects multiple messages and distributes them as a single message.